 Welcome to Sycamore class.
-Our teacher is Mrs Taylor, and our teaching assistant is Mrs Stockley.
+Our teacher is Ms Lloyd, and our teaching assistant is Mrs Stockley.

 Over the year we will use this page to capture snapshots of our learning, progress and experience.